gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 Have disagreed with relicensing:
 - Tristan z80@oceanfree.net (2 patches, all code removed)
-- Luca Abeni (basically `video/fmt-conversion.c`, code will be replaced)
+- Luca Abeni (all copyrightable code either replaced or GPL-only)
 - cehoyos (all his code will be replaced, or put under GPL guards, some tricky parts)

 The list of people who have yet to reply is here: https://github.com/mpv-player/mpv/wiki/List-of-missing-MPlayer-LGPL-relicensing-agreements